molikto/mlang/PROPOSALS.md

 ## record type calculus

+(after more paper reading seems the ideas is already present in *Dependently typed records for representing mathematical structure*, and this paper and the problem bellow is actually mentioned in Agda technical report...)

 ### specialising on a record field

 consider how group is defined in Agda. there are definitions [`isGroup`](https://github.com/agda/agda-stdlib/blob/master/src/Algebra/Structures.agda#L108) and [`Group`](https://github.com/agda/agda-stdlib/blob/master/src/Algebra.agda#L177).